 During that period, a number of outreach meetings with teachers were organized by Ahel and the Teachers' Union.
 Ahel also took part in one-on-one meetings with teachers to recruit them to join the campaign.
 At one of the earliest community organizing workshops in February 2015, the core team of the campaign was established with six teachers.
-In April 2015, Ahel organized a formation workshop (focusing on the Story, strategy and structure SSS) following which the core team produced the first campaign document identifying the campaign's goal of "applying the unified contract in half of the schools of Irbid at the beginning of the school year 2015/2016".
+In April 2015, Ahel organized a formation workshop (focusing on the Story, strategy and structure SSS) following which the core team produced the first campaign document identifying the campaign's goal of "applying the minimum wage in %50 of private schools in central Irbid and Bani Obaid District".

 At this stage, a parallel team was set up with the various supporters of the campaign to advocate for a Ministry of Education (MoE) regulation of private schools.
 The Regulation Team (Nitham) consisted of Ahel, ILO, and the Teachers Union.
 The core team of teachers was not part of this team.
-Between May 2015- June 2016, there was intensive effort to establish the campaign.
-Ahel organized a number of workshops introducing community organizing, and legal awareness sessions.
+Between May -2015 June 2016, there was intensive effort to establish the campaign.
+Ahel organized a number of workshops introducing community organizing practices and legal awareness sessions.
 An additional number of teachers expressed their interest to join the campaign.

-Ahel organized sessions on story telling with new teachers and established links with human rights lawyers to organize a series of legal awareness training workshops for core team and build their capacity to impart this knowledge to others.
+Ahel organized sessions on story telling with new teachers and established links with human rights lawyers to organize a series of legal awareness training workshops for the core team and to build their capacity to impart this knowledge to others.
 Ahel also provided support to the core team to establish a Facebook page, and start compiling a database of teachers and schools in Irbid.
 At this initial stage, Ahel's focus was on developing the ability of core team to understand CO practices, build a culture of collective teamwork, develop their awareness of their rights and recruit more teachers to join the campaign.
 The legal awareness training was a channel for outreach to the constituency and to recruiting teachers to join the campaign.
 The Facebook page started receiving and responding to complaints and inquiries for legal advice which the core team members addressed with the support of the legal experts.

-After the first few months, it was clear that the core team needed more direct support from Ahel on the practices of community organizing and give the campaign momentum.
-Reem Manna, one of Ahel's coaches, took on the role of core team coordinator working closely with the teachers to build team culture (shared story, shared values, shared commitment), mobilize action, and trigger leadership within the core team.
-Her role was to facilitate team processes and discussions through regular structured meetings to define campaign priorities, define roles in taking those priorities forward and set up structure of campaign.
+After the first few months, it was clear that the core team needed more direct support from Ahel on the practices of community organizing and to give the campaign momentum.
+Reem Manna, one of Ahel's coaches, took on the role of core team coordinator working closely with the teachers to build the team culture (through articulating the shared story, the shared values, and shared commitment), mobilize action, and trigger leadership within the core team.
+Her role was to facilitate team processes and discussions through regular structured meetings to define campaign priorities, define roles in taking those priorities forward and set up the structure of campaign.

-Shaping the campaign strategy (August 2015-December 2015):
+Shaping the campaign strategy (August -2015December 2015):

 Starting August 2015, the core team identified the weakness of the inspection role of the Ministry of Labour (MoL) as a priority that would enable the team to refer complaints to the MoL inspectors and facilitate response.
-The involvement of Eman Al Okour, the MoL Representative in the campaign presented an opportunity to ensure improve inspection procedures within the Ministry.
+The involvement of Eman Al Okour, the MoL Representative in the campaign presented an opportunity to ensure improved inspection procedures within the Ministry.
 Ahel and ILO met with the Secretary General of the MoL and obtained a commitment to improve the inspection and MoL helpline.
 The theory of change of the campaign was revised to include this focus.